-As part of its long-standing support for Macmillan services across the UK, NGS has generously donated £2.5m towards Macmillan’s £5m contribution to build the Y Bwthyn Macmillan Specialist Care Unit.
+As part of its long-standing partnership with Macmillan, the National Garden Scheme is generously donated £2.5m towards Macmillan’s £5m contribution to build the Y Bwthyn NGS Macmillan Specialist Palliative Care Unit.
 The additional £2m will be contributed by Welsh Government through the All Wales Capital Programme.
-To date, NGS have donated almost £17 million to Macmillan to support people living with cancer, these funds have been raised by NGS opening over 3,800 beautiful, private gardens for charity across the UK.
+The National Garden Scheme, gives visitors unique access to over 3,600 exceptional private gardens in England and Wales, and raises money for nursing and health charities through admissions, teas and cake.
+They have donated over £16.7 million to date to Macmillan, to support people living with cancer.
+To find your perfect garden, visit The National Garden Scheme website.

 The unit is Macmillan’s biggest investment and build in Wales so we need your help today.